vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Quintuplicative Process, divides each Element into two portions, and reserving one portion, divides the other portion into four parts.
 He distributes these four parts, one for each of the other four Elements.
 When this is done with regard to all the (Five) Elements, each Element retains its own moiety, the other moiety being compounded of the parts of the other Elements.
 By reason of its own component (moiety) being greater, and of the other components being smaller, it is designated by the terms: Earth etc. The teaching of the Triplicatory Process in the Vedas means by implication the Quintuplicatory Process.
 Others posit a Septuplicatory Process by combining the Elements with (the principles) Mahat and Ahaṁkāra.

-Of these (Principles of Matter), twenty four in number, the five Elements, Prakṛti (Primal Matter), Mahat and Ahaṁkāra, organise the Body (Šarira).
+Of these (Principles of Matter), twenty four in number, the five Elements, Prakṛti (Primal Matter), Mahat and Ahaṁkāra, organise the Body (Śarira).
 The Eleven Senses, enumerated separately-a set for each Soul (Purusha)- possess each body, like gems set in a jewel.
 One definition of Body is thus-wise given :—

 It is a Substance in indiscerptible relation with the Soul, to which it is bound as the